 These ‘intercultural communication’ and ‘global awareness’ capabilities are often included in ‘employability skills’ which are seen as valuable for graduates, so make the focus on their development explicit.

 To access a summary of key themes and examples of practice around internationalisation, click here.
 If you want to share ideas or experiences around internationalising the classroom, we would love to hear from you!
-You can also get in touch with Margot directly, or continue the conversation with Navitas colleagues on Yammer.
+You can continue the conversation with Navitas colleagues on Yammer.